 Teachers Union Lawsuit Claims DeVos 'Capriciously' Repealed Borrower Protections

-One of the nation's largest teachers unions is expected to sue U.S. Education Secretary Betsy DeVos on Wednesday.
+One of the nation's largest teachers unions sued U.S. Education Secretary Betsy DeVos on Wednesday.
 The complaint: She repealed a rule meant to protect student loan borrowers from for-profit and career-focused schools that graduate them with too much debt and limited job prospects.

 Randi Weingarten, president of the 1.7 million-member American Federation of Teachers (AFT), says the lawsuit's message is clear: "Protect the students of the United States of America — not the for-profit [schools] that are making a buck off of them."